 May 2020: Changes in relation to the Coronavirus Act 2020

 For adults in hospital who have been identified as being in the last days or weeks of their life, Community Palliative Care teams will be responsible for coordinating and facilitating rapid discharge to home or hospice.
-This replaces the current fast track end of life process.
-See Hospital Discharge Requirements and Care Act easements: guidance for local authorities (Department of Health and Social Care).
+See Hospital Discharge Service chapter.

 - 1. Introduction